-Pack Your Carry-on Right: 21 things you shouldn’t forget
+What to Pack in Carry-on Luggage: 19 things you shouldn’t forget

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

 This is completely subjective.
-I know many who will argue for a roller case.
+I know many who will argue for a roller carry-on.
 Some for a hard shell and others for a soft one.
+And yet others still vote for a backpack style.

 Hardshell roller bags have a bit more protection from what is actually inside them but generally aren’t as durable as soft shell bags.

-So if you regularly have to check your carry-on, a soft shell may be a better option.
+So if you regularly have to check your carry-on, a soft shell may be a better option but if you plan on keeping it with you, you do you.

-Softshell rollers allow for a bit more flexibility as well as great durability.
+Softshell rollers allow for a bit more flexibility and have great durability.
 If it has to go in a slightly smaller space, the soft shell may fit better and easier than a hard shell.

-Travel Pro suitcases are one of the best both soft and hard shell suitcases cause they were made with input from flight attendants.
+Travel Pro suitcases are one of the best both soft and hard shell suitcases because they were made with input from flight attendants.

-Backpack bags – then there is the backpack style of carry-on.
-I am not talking about a normal backpack or a duffel though both are popular options.
+Backpack carry-ons are your third option.
+I am not talking about a normal backpack or a duffel, though both are popular options.

-I am specifically talking about the Osprey Porter.
-I am a huge fan of this bag for so many reasons.
+I am specifically talking about the Osprey Porter of which I am a huge fan for so many reasons.

 Firstly, this bag comes in 30L, 40L, and 70L sizes.
-The smallest two are perfect for a carry-on.
+The smallest two are perfect for a carry-on though the 40L can be too big for some airlines.
+Make sure you check the specs for the airlines you will be flying.

 Thirdly, especially in Turkey, where the roads are often cobblestone or not so smooth, it is so nice to not have to roll a bag around.